DreamEp/MySurvivorClone/README.md

 ### 7.2.
 Add our IceSpear attack logic to our player script :

-Create the logic about ennemy spawner and the spawn location
+Create the logic about enemy spawner and the spawn location

 ```GdScript
 ""